Ocaria ocrisia

 Ocaria ocrisia, the black hairstreak or Hewitson's blackstreak, is a butterfly of the family Lycaenidae.
 It was described by William Chapman Hewitson in 1868.
 It is found from Mexico to Brazil, Paraguay, Peru, Ecuador and Argentina.
-It has also been recorded from southern Arizona.
+It has also been recorded in southern Arizona.
 The habitat consists of rainforests at altitudes ranging from 200 to 900 meters.

 The wingspan is about 27 mm.